-Increase Organic Reach & Get More Likes on Facebook
+Increase Organic Growth and Get More Likes on Facebook

 If you have a Facebook page for your business, you know the pain of posting an update to your wall and watching it get minimal engagement.
 This is due to the overall organic reach of Facebook page posts, which has been on a steady decline for the last couple of years.
 Fortunately, there are a few things you can do to get more organic reach on Facebook.